Over 30 years in human services working for and with people with developmental disabilities.

 They also look at the issue from the corporate side by providing examples of how businesses have structured experiences to create employee and customer happiness.
 Finally, In the epilogue of the book, they make brief suggestions on how government spending could better align with the five principles.

-One of the authors, Elizabeth Dunn, since the publication of the book, has been promoted from associate professor to full professor of psychology at the University of British Columbia.
+One of the authors, Elizabeth Dunn, has been promoted from associate professor to full professor of psychology at the University of British Columbia since the publication of this book.
 The other author, Michael Norton, has also been promoted since the publication of the book.
 He was promoted from an associate professor to professor of marketing at Harvard Business School.
 Fortunately, they continue to research and write on the topic.

 The authors suggest simply focusing on earning more money may not be the best thing for happiness.
 Rather, it may be time to consider how to use your money to get more happiness.
 Their research found focusing on five principles when spending money may be key to more happiness.